tomgxz/Kraken/REPORT.md

   }
   ```

   The final part was to make the actual resize event listeners.
 These would will for a `mousedown` event on the resize handles, then create `mousemove` and `mouseup` event listeners on said resize handles.
-The `mousemove` listener will change the position attributes of the handle so that it emulates where the mouse is, and the `mouseup` listener will locate the nearest grid row/column and update the `--position` variable of the resized element.
+The `mousemove` listener will change the position attributes of the handle so that it emulates where the mouse is.
+The `mouseup` listener will locate the nearest grid row/column and update the resized element's `--position` variable.

   ```js
   // creates event listeners for resize corners on currently selected elements